turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### View Methods

 View methods are the get functionality.
-It does not cost any gas fee to call but it cannot mutate the blockchain state.
+It does not cost any gas fee to call but they cannot mutate the blockchain state.

 ```typescript
 /****************/